Undergraduate Student Research Award

 - Students registered at an eligible university on a full-time basis in a bachelor’s degree program in fields other than the natural sciences or engineering are eligible to apply provided they meet all the other eligibility criteria and that they are engaged on a full-time basis in research and development activities in the natural sciences or engineering during tenure of the award.

-- NSERC contributes $4,500 towards the student stipend
+- NSERC contributes $6,000 towards the student stipend once the application is approved by NSERC.

 Duration: 16-weeks (4 months) on a full-time basis